 The Office of Student Conduct will also investigate and adjudicate complaints which occur off-campus.
 In addition, Student Conduct may handle complaints that occur at university activities or events, such as study-abroad, semester at sea and any other school-sponsored trips.

-- Once you file an incident report, we are responsible for notifying the student or group of the charge, conducting a timely investigation, and determining if there is a potential violation of the Code of Student Conduct.
+- Once you file an incident report, we are responsible for notifying the student or group of the report, conducting a timely investigation, and determining if there is a potential violation of the Code of Student Conduct.

 - The respondent and the complainant are entitled to the same opportunities to discuss their involvement in the alleged incident with the Office of Student Conduct and his/her designee.